 SPOILER ALERT: This post reveals key plot points that could detract from your enjoyment of the film if you haven't seen it.
 "You see a girl a couple of times a week, just for laughs, and right away they think you're gonna divorce your wife.
 Now I ask you, is that fair?"
 As the late… Continue reading A Villain’s Résumé: THE APARTMENT’s Mr. Sheldrake

 Hawkeye: I'm outraged!
 It's a disgrace.
 I've never seen a cleaner movie in my life.
 B.J.: There was more filth and dirt in this morning's breakfast.
 Father Mulcahy: Well, one of the actors did say "virgin."
 Hawkeye: That's because everyone was. -M*A*S*H, Season 11, Episode 8: "The Moon is Not Blue" William Holden has become… Continue reading Condemned Cinema: The Moon is Blue (1953)

 What I discovered about actor William Holden while watching seven of his movies, from Born Yesterday (1950) to Network (1976).

 It's no secret that director Frank Capra loved actors.
-From watching his films, we can see which actors he liked working with---and which actors liked working with him---because they kept appearing in his movies.
-One of those actors was Jean Arthur, who became his quintessential heroine while working with him… Continue reading Actor-Director Collaborations: Jean Arthur and Frank Capra
+From watching his films, we can see which actors he liked to work with---and which actors liked to work with him---because of their repeated appearances in his movies.
+One of those actors was Jean Arthur, who became his quintessential populist heroine while working with him… Continue reading Actor-Director Collaborations: Jean Arthur and Frank Capra